COLD SHIPPING INFO

 Here are our recommendations and guidelines to work with the heat.

-Chocolate, if tempered properly (long story- if you just want to eat it and don’t want to concern yourself with the chemistry behind it, don’t Google ‘how to temper chocolate’.
-Moving on!), does not need to be refrigerated, if kept in temperatures below 22C.
+Chocolate, if tempered properly (long story, but an essential part of making good chocolate), does not need to be refrigerated, if kept in temperatures, preferably below 22C.
 Chocolate should also always be stored in dry, dark places- especially ours, as humidity can cause the cellulose wrappers to decompose.
 Not what you want when it still contains chocolate.

 Chocolate is fairly safe at whatever temperature– especially ours, because it is vegan and we don’t have to worry about dairy products in it going bad!
 However, if you get chocolate that has been transported in warmer conditions and has not been kept at proper temperatures, you may find that it has bloomed.